When visitors see your website for the first time, they make snap-judgments about your brand’s credibility.

 You can also use testimonials to convince skeptical customers.

 For example, many buyers worry that they may invest in software that their team doesn’t end up using.

 A testimonial speaking to that exact fear can help to eliminate that worry.

 This testimonial from Lattice shows visitors that people at their company do in fact use the software

 The key is to take an objection that you know your audience has and let someone who represents your ideal prospect bust it for you.

 Turn your testimonial into a case study

-Numbers can make a testimonial even more compelling.
-You can display the mini case-study on the homepage, and easily link to a full-length case study elsewhere on your site.
+You can display the mini case-study on your page and link to the full-length case study elsewhere on your site.

 Add a headshot

-We mentioned that one of the three principles of credibility is authority.
+Earlier I mentioned that one key principle of credibility is authority.